DiscordDigital/ipax/README.md

 ```
 {"AppName": "sampleApp", "AppVersion": "1.0.1", "AppBundleIdentifier": "digital.discord.sample", "IconName": "sample.png"}
 ```
 The app icon will be located in the folder you specified with the -v parameter.
-In this case /tmp/ipas/sample.png
+In this case /tmp/ipas/<md5 of ipa file>.png

 ### Multiple files